© 2022 All rights reserved Worktop Library

 - Avoid exposing Silestone to hot water: If discoloured, clean with a wet cloth.
 In addition, you should chemically clean any Silestone you expose to acidic or mineral acids or detergents.

-- Vacuum Silestone: You can hoover Silestone using a vacuum cleaner with a flexible hose attachment, with the vacuum nozzle over the worktop allows fine filaments to lift.
+- Vacuum Silestone: You can hoover Silestone using a vacuum cleaner with a flexible hose attachment, with the vacuum nozzle over the worktop allowing fine filaments to lift.
 Do not use a deep-force vacuum cleaner with metal or rubber casings on your worktops.
 Also, do not expose quartz worktops to a dryer.

 It’s safe to use Silestone if you follow these guidelines and don’t use too much force or if you follow the cleaning process we’ve outlined above.
 Otherwise, you’re increasing the chances of causing damage to the surface or breaking it, or worse still, making it crack and peel.
 In the worst cases, that can lead to costly repairs that you’ll have to pay for yourself.
 Update – August 2021: Some Silestone products now use superior materials with higher-end properties than the original design.

-Buy Silestone Ethereal: Conclusion
+Buying Silestone Ethereal: Conclusion

 Silestone is one of the leading quartz worktop materials in the market; hence investing in it and purchasing them can be beneficial.
 However, there is a minimal use and care guideline that you should follow with every quartz worktop purchase, and the same is the case with the Silestone Ethereal colours.
-Therefore, you should only invest your money after proper research and with a budgeting strategy.
+Therefore, you should only invest your money after proper research and a budgeting strategy.